PC-RM4 is a workshop chronocomparator intended for setting mechanical watches.

 - Simulation mode to familiarize yourself with the timng machine without using a real watch.

-Its accuracy is of the order of 25ns (it depends on the frequency chosen for the time base, the frequency used here is 40MHz) which allows a precision over 24 hours of the order of 0.02s at the precision of the time base close (we can count on 0.01%).
+Its accuracy is of the order of 25ns (it depends on the frequency chosen for the time base, the frequency used here is 40MHz) which allows a precision over 24 hours of the order of 0.02s at the precision of the time base close (around 0.01%).

 If you pratice electronics as an hobby, its production cost is around fifty euros, mainly due to the processor board (DevEBox) and the 320x280 pixel LCD screen.
 You can also use the printed circuit that I developed for about twenty euros (I provide with some mechanical elements such as the switch, the female jack socket, the RCA socket and the female battery holder which are soldered directly on the printed circuit board).